Master of Public Health

 - 3 hours of practicum

 The MPH requires a practicum involving placement with a public health-related agency.
 More specifically, this placement involves 350 work hours where you will work directly with and report to an agency mentor.
-The face-to-face practicum may be completed within or outside the State of Texas and is required to meet the Council on Education for Public Health (CEPH) accreditation standards.

 Admission to the TWU Graduate School